 Pappy Thrill talks his genre-bending sound and finding solace in music

-South African based–Nigerian born Afro-fusion artist and record producer Pappy Thrill is one of Cape Town’s artist on-the-rise to watch, after finishing school and successfully living off music ever since.
+South African-based–Nigerian-born Afro-fusion artist and record producer Pappy Thrill is one of Cape Town’s artists on the rise to watch, after finishing school and successfully living off music ever since.

-During our recent chat with the 31-year-old artist about his independent music career, online branding, come up and what’s next, we got to know him deeper beyond is online persona.
-Thrill is ambitious, edgy, and easy-going, doing alot of things in his own way through the music scene.
+During our recent chat with the 31-year-old artist about his independent music career, online branding, come up and what’s next, we got to know him deeper beyond his online persona.
+Thrill is ambitious, edgy, and easy-going, doing a lot of things in his own way through the music scene.

 Who is Pappy Thrill?

-Pappy Thrill Real Name Prince Kingsley Chukwuyem Alfred born to a Royal family in August 11, 1991 from Ute-Okpu in Ika North East Local Government Area of Delta State.
-I’m known professionally as Pappy Thrill (stylized as Thriller or Ojugu Jaga 1), I’m a Nigerian rapper, songwriter, record executive, businessman, philanthropist and media proprietor.
-I am widely regarded as one of the most influential hip-hop artists in Cape Town, South Africa and also well known for being the CEO of Tipsy Production who discovers upcoming artists and give them platforms to build their career in the music industry.
+Pappy Thrill Real Name Prince Kingsley Chukwuyem Alfred was born to a Royal family on August 11, 1991, from Ute-Okpu in Ika North East Local Government Area of Delta State.
+I’m known professionally as Pappy Thrill (stylized as Thriller or Ojugu Jaga 1), I’m a Nigerian rapper, songwriter, record executive, businessman, philanthropist, and media proprietor.
+I am widely regarded as one of the most influential hip-hop artists in Cape Town, South Africa, and also well known for being the CEO of Tipsy Production who discovers upcoming artists, and gives them platforms to build their careers in the music industry.
 I also own a media production company, Tipsy Visual, and run my own Yearly Event well known as THRILL CONCERT.